 Multiple chemical sensitivity is a condition that Dr Tawnya Ward, ND, focuses on treating.
 It is important to look for what may be triggering the immune system to be in such a heightened state.

-Less commonly there are naturopathic patients who's allergies are not strictly limited to the common environmental and seasonal allergies that plague Vancouver and Richmond patients.
-There is a subgroup of allergic patients who seem to have severe, persistent, and debilitating sensitivities to multiple chemicals.
-These naturopathic patients can react to things like detergents, perfumes, dyes, VOC (volatile organic compounds), foods, inhalants, even electromagnetic fields.
-The diagnosis of multiple chemical sensitivity usually applies when the patient is sensitive to low doses of these compounds which non-chemically sensitive patients would have no problem with.
+Less commonly there are naturopathic patients who's allergies are not strictly limited to the common environmental and seasonal allergies that often plague Vancouver and Richmond patients.
+Some individuals have what seem like reactions to multiple chemicals.
+These patients may react to things like detergents, perfumes, dyes, VOC (volatile organic compounds), foods, inhalants, even electromagnetic fields.
+The diagnosis of chemical sensitivity may apply when the patient is sensitive to low doses of these compounds with which non-chemically sensitive patients would have no problem.

-• specific IgG and IgE antibodies directed against foods, chemicals and inhalants may be useful in some cases
+• specific IgG and/or IgE antibodies directed against foods and/or IgE against inhalants may be useful in some cases

-• heavy metals are part of the “total load” of toxins in the body, and may reduce the ability of the multiple chemical sensitivity patient to cope with other low dose toxins
+• heavy metals are part of the “total load” of toxins in the body

 • testing may consist of blood levels of heavy metals (conventional blood test), provoked chelation urine toxic metals test, and occasionally hair or urine porphyrin testing

-• low grade infections, including sensitivities to candida, or chronic lyme, can be an underlying cause of multiple chemical sensitivity
+• low grade infections, including sensitivities to candida, chronic lyme, coinfections, other chronic infections

-A naturopath trained in various multiple chemical sensitivity treatments will use environmental controls (to reduce chemical, mold, etc exposure), optimizing patient terrain and gut function, in addition to traditional naturopathic therapies.
+Environmental controls (to reduce chemical, mold & allergen exposure) may be recommended.
+There is often a goal of optimizing patient terrain and gut function, in addition to traditional naturopathic therapies.
 Identification of the allergen and chemicals is important, again for temporary avoidance or reduction in exposure.

-Sauna detoxification is an extremely useful method of reducing the total body burden of toxins.
+Sauna detoxification may help reduce the total body burden of various toxins.
 There is some excretion of the chemicals through sweat, but most research indicates that the liver is still responsible for the processing of the majority of toxins liberated from storage in the body.
-Sauna drives heat and blood flow to the fat tissue, where organic, fat-soluble toxins are typically stored.
+Sauna drives heat and blood flow to the fat tissue, where organic, fat-soluble toxins may be stored.
 As these toxins are mobilized to the blood, the liver processes these toxins for excretion in the urine and in the stool.

 Intravenous vitamin C

-Vitamin C in small amounts acts of course as an antioxidant.
-Taken as an oral supplement, it can be useful in reducing some of the reactivity while desensitization and detoxification is taking place.
+Vitamin C in small amounts acts as an antioxidant.
+Taken as an oral supplement, it can be useful in reducing some of the reactivity while detoxification is taking place.
 When used intravenously in higher concentrations, usually between 15 – 50 grams, it achieves blood levels that can saturate tissues at far higher concentrations than oral dosing.
-The advantage of the vitamin C done after the sauna for multiple chemical sensitivity treatment is direct neutralization of the toxins, through oxidation.
-High intravenous doses of vitamin C act paradoxically as an oxidant, by generating hydrogen peroxide.
-The oxidation neutralizes toxins directly.
-This is particularly vital in multiple chemical sensitivity patients as part of their treatment, as sauna detoxification can often aggravate and worsen the sensitivity if the already burdened body is relied upon to detoxify the liberated chemicals.

 Oxidation therapy is related to both intravenous vitamin C, and oxygen therapy, in that it shares some of the similar mechanisms.
 However, the oxidation therapies of ozone, ultraviolet blood irradiation, and intravenous hydrogen peroxide have additional specific effects on the immune system.
-This is particularly important in multiple chemical sensitivity treatment as an imbalance or over-reactivity of the immune system is a fundamental mechanism which leads to the patient's symptoms.
+This may be important in chemical sensitivity treatment as an imbalance or over-reactivity of the immune system may be a mechanism partially attributing to the patient's symptoms.

-Oxidation therapy is given as a multiple chemical sensitivity treatment if the patient has an accompanying history of asthma, hayfever, eczema, and other allergic diseases.
-It is usually done twice a week as part of the 2-3 week protocol.
+Oxidation therapy may be recommended for chemical sensitivity treatment if the patient has an accompanying history of asthma, hayfever, eczema, and other allergic diseases.

-In select cases, if heavy metals are found to be part of the total body burden of toxins, then chelation therapy can help to remove them.
-In multiple chemical sensitivity patients however, it needs to be part of a comprehensive program as opposed to a stand-alone therapy.
+In select cases, if heavy metals are found to be part of the total body burden of toxins, then chelation therapy may be recommended help to remove them.
+In chemical sensitivity patients however, in my experience, it needs to be part of a comprehensive program as opposed to a stand-alone therapy.
 DMPS is a specific chelator for mercury, and is used in conjunction with DMSA.
 EDTA is used for a variety of heavy metals, including lead, cadmium, and arsenic.